 6. Blood Pressure Levels Can Affect Tinnitus

 Need another reason to get a handle on your blood pressure?
-Both hypo- or hypertension both intensify
+Both hypo- or hypertension both intensify or cause tinnitus.5 These conditions can also harm the heart and overall health, so keep that in mind.

 7. Alcohol Worsens The Effects Of Tinnitus